Whistleblowing: how to turn compliance with upcoming laws into a business advantage

 Content

-• Overview of the new EU Directive
+• Overview of the EU Directive

 • Internal and external reporting channels